jjmcoconut/amethst/content/Introduction to Database.md

 - **Support Across Databases**: Different databases support various external languages, impacting the portability and maintenance of database applications.

-This summary encapsulates the key aspects of SQL functions and procedures as discussed, highlighting their practical applications, performance considerations, and integration with external programming languages.

 ## 5.3 Triggers
 - **Definition**: A statement executed automatically by the system due to a database modification.
 - **Configuration**: